florist-notes/aicore_s/notes/ai_accelerators/future_computing.md

 ## Quantum Computing

 Quantum computers leverage the principles of superposition, entanglement, and quantum interference to perform computations.

++ IBM's Quantum Processors: IBM has introduced new quantum processors under its Heron class, including a 133-qubit processor codenamed Montecarlo.
+This processor is designed to offer improved qubit fidelity, with an expected average 2-qubit gate fidelity of 99.9%.
+IBM is also shifting its focus from traditional metrics like Quantum Volume to new benchmarks such as Error per Layer Gate (EPLG) and CLOPS_h, which provide a more accurate reflection of the performance of larger quantum processors​ [Quantum Computing Report](https://quantumcomputingreport.com/ibm-promises-a-disruptive-leap-for-quantum-in-2024/).

 resources : [[1](https://youtu.be/-UlxHPIEVqA)], [[2](https://youtu.be/u1XXjWr5frE)], [[3](https://youtu.be/Fzzxozmuj4I)], [[4](https://youtu.be/-ZNEzzDcllU)], [[5](https://youtu.be/rlsUiOlBwoI)], [[6](https://youtu.be/j9eYQ_ggqJk)], [[7](https://youtu.be/vfJuvNuSPKw)]